 Food may change how your body processes some OTC or prescription medicines.
 This is called a drug-food (or drug-nutrient) interaction.
 Sometimes what you eat and drink can affect the ingredients in a medicine you’re taking and prevent the medicine from working the way it should.
 For example, medicines taken by mouth (orally) must be absorbed through the lining of the stomach or the small intestine.
 The nutrients from the food you eat are also absorbed through the lining of the stomach.
 So if you take a medicine with food when it’s not recommended, a possible interaction is that your body might not be able to absorb the medicine as it should.

-No. But some OTC medicines can be affected by what you eat and when you eat it.
+No, but some OTC medicines can be affected by what you eat and when you eat it.
 This is why some medicines should be taken on an empty stomach (1 hour before eating or 2 hours after eating).
 On the other hand, it’s easier for your body to process other types of medicines when you take them with food.

 Older adults often use many medicines at the same time, including prescription and OTC medicines.
 Their bodies process medicines differently than younger adults.
 This is why older adults need to pay careful attention to drug-drug interactions between OTC and prescription medicines.
 If you are an older adult, talk with your doctor about all of the medicines, vitamins, and herbal supplements you take.
 Your doctor can tell you whether you are at risk of having an adverse effect from taking an OTC medicine.
-Following are a few of the problems that older adults may have an increased risk for:

 Funding and support for this material have been provided by the Consumer Healthcare Products Association.